mailsac/dracula/README.md

 The namespace can be 64 bytes and the data value can be 1428 bytes.

+The maximum entries in a key is the highest value of uint32.

 ## License

 See dependencies listed in go.mod for copyright notices and licenses.